 Tomatoes Need Full Sun

 No, like seriously.
 I bend the sun rules for many of the plants we grow, but tomatoes really do need sunlight to produce healthy fruits.
 The only exception to this rule would be with cherry tomatoes.
 Those things will grow just about anywhere.
+You can check the sun levels in your garden by purchasing a Rapitest Light Intensity Meter (they only cost $5-10) or by measuring the sun manually.

 Preheat the Soil

 Put black plastic down before you put your seedlings in.
 Tomatoes prefer warm soil and if you’re up north like I am, our soil takes a while to warm up.
 If you are in the extreme north, you may want to keep the black plastic on for the entire season, cutting holes to plant the tomatoes in.
+They also have tomato-specific red plastic.
+According to Cornell and Clemson Universities, tomatoes grown on red mulch produce higher yields.

 Plant Starts Sideways

 When you are ready to process your tomatoes into sauces and salsas, you can save time using my pop-to-peel method.
 This method is the only reason why we can process our tomatoes.
-Here in Maine they don’t all ripen at the same time and if we didn’t freeze them as we harvest they’d rot before we could can them.
+Here in Maine, they don’t all ripen at the same time and if we didn’t freeze them as we harvest they’d rot before we could can them.

 And don’t forget to save your seeds for next year’s garden.
 Trust me, they get better every year if you save seeds.